DuoNebulaVoyager/snake-pygame/README.md

 ## Running the application
-Download the source code from the repository and run the file just as any other Python script (.py) file.
+Download the source code from the repository and run the file just as anfy other Python script (.py) file.
 ```
 python3 Snake\ Game.py
 ```